Rev0kz/Django-load-data/README.md

 `GRANT ALL PRIVILEGES ON DATABASE stock TO sysadmin`

+### Create model for database table
+Check out the file `models.py` to model a table in django

 ### Edit django settings.py file
 edit the settings.py file in django and replace the database configuration settings with that of `database_config.py` file